Peru

 in stock

-Aderezo de Pollo a la brasa is an important ingredient in Peruvian cuisine.
-It can be used to marinate chicken or give a distinctive flavor to your dishes.
-Read more
+Pasta de aji panca is an important ingredient in Peruvian cuisine.
+This paste has a mild spicy taste and can be used to marinate meat or to give a characteristic flavor to your dishes.

 out of stock